 Before reviewing the studies, it is first interesting to note that most of life requires only minimal activation of the core musculature.
 During walking, the rectus abdominis has an average activity of two percent of maximal voluntary contraction, and the external oblique operates at five percent.
 During standing, trunk flexors and extensors are estimated to fire at less than one percent.
 Add more than fifty pounds to the torso and they fire at three percent.
 During bending and lifting muscular activation is similarly low.
 Given that daily life seems to require so little core strength, perhaps it is not surprising that research interventions to increase core strength have little effect on pain.

-For example, one study showed that core strengthening exercises for pain free persons identified as having a weak core do not reduce the future likelihood of back pain.
+Now let's look at some research.
+One study showed that core strengthening exercises for pain free persons identified as having a weak core do not reduce the future likelihood of back pain.
 Numerous studies have been performed to test whether core strength exercises reduce back pain.
-The thrust of these studies is clear – although core exercise can improve low back outcomes, it works no better than general exercise.
-The obvious conclusion is that if core strengthening has any benefit at all, it works only because of the generally beneficial effects of exercise (or as a placebo), not because the core is a special area of concern.
+The thrust of these studies is clear – although core exercise can improve low back outcomes, it is no better than general exercise.
+The obvious conclusion is that if core strengthening has benefit, it works because of the generally beneficial effects of exercise (or as a placebo), not because lack of core strength or poor firing patterns are a major cause of of back pain.
 In other words, despite what we are told over and over, the current evidence states that there is nothing magic about core strength as means to prevent or reduce back pain.

 The above results are surprising and counterintuitive, and raise many questions such as: why do these approaches seem to work; how can so many people be wrong; and if these aren’t the true sources of pain, then what is?